Predicting the single-site and multi-site event discrimination power of dual-phase time projection chambers: Reconstruction and validation

-Figure~\ref{fig:mle} (left) shows the MLE-reconstructed $x_1$ position for SS events of 100 and 10,000 detected photons for a 2" photosensor size.
-Compared to the centroiding method shown in Fig.~\ref{fig:centroid}, the reconstruction uncertainty is signifiantly reduced, and more importantly, the reconstruction does not exhibit any significant deviation from the true event position.
+Figure~\ref{fig:centroidmle} (right) shows the MLE-reconstructed $x_1$ position for SS events of 100 and 10,000 detected photons for 2" photosensors.
+Compared to the centroiding result in the left subfigure, the MLE reconstruction uncertainty is significantly reduced, and more importantly, the reconstruction does not exhibit any significant deviation from the true event position.
 This is more evident for the result obtained with 10,000 detected photons which has much reduced statistical fluctuation.
-The figure in the right shows the resolution of reconstruction positions as a function of detected photons (solid black), in comparison to that predicted by FI (dashed red), the two of which are nearly identical.
-Because FI and CRLB are based on likelihood and the MLE reconstruction maximizes the likelihood, it is not surprising that the theoretical limit can be achieved for a relatively simple SS system when there is no additional uncertainty.
-A similar study for the LUX detector (Appendix~\ref{sec:lux}) predicts $\sim$20\% better SS resolutions than experimental observations; the discrepancy may be attributed to the omission of experimental effects such as reflection off detector walls and non-Poissonian photon fluctuations in the idealized LRF.
+Figure~\ref{fig:mle} shows the resolution of MLE reconstruction positions as a function of detected photons (solid black), in comparison to that predicted by FI (dashed red), the two of which are nearly identical.
+Because both FI and CRLB are based on likelihood and the MLE reconstruction maximizes the likelihood, it is not surprising that the theoretical limit can be achieved for a relatively simple SS system when there is no additional uncertainty.
+In an actual detector where the LRF is not exactly known or its system dependence is not fully captured by the model, the MLE reconstruction accuracy will be worse than the theoretical limit.